pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 git add -A && git commit -m "Your Message"
 ```

-Before you can push your changes to Github, you need to set up authentication, generally 2 options are possible:
+Before you can push your changes to GitHub, you need to set up authentication, generally 2 options are possible:
 - Using a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 - Or using [SSH public key](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#ssh)